Medically reviewed by Patrick Carroll, MD

 Cold sores spread through contact with infected people.
 Since cold sores are so prevalent, most people are already infected with the HSV-1 virus that causes them.
 In fact, most research suggests that around 47.8% of all people aged 14 to 49 are infected with the HSV-1 virus.

 Most people are infected with HSV-1 without ever realizing, often through intimate contact with a partner, an innocent kiss from a relative or even contact with infected things like eating utensils, razors, etc., that unintentionally transmits the virus.

 Even if you already have HSV-1 (or, less frequently, HSV-2), you might not ever develop a cold sore.
 This is because only a small percentage of people infected with HSV-1 or HSV-2 develop physical symptoms, such as oral herpes (cold sores) or genital herpes.

 Still, it’s important to take precautions to prevent cold sores from spreading, even if you’re fairly confident you or your partner already have HSV-1.
-Often, kissing someone with a cold sore can trigger an outbreak in another individual even if they’re already infected with the herpes virus.

 Cold sores usually take one to two weeks to heal.
 During this healing period, they’ll go through a consistent process, starting as a small blister on the lip that develops into an open sore before it heals over.
 So, even then, if your question is, "Can you kiss someone with a cold sore scab?" the answer is a definitive hard no.